 You may not like what your neighbour is cooking but we cannot dictate what they cook in their own home.
 Try and speak to your neighbour first.
 Extractor fans or recycling fans can assist in reducing kitchen odours but are unlikely to eliminate it completely in a home.

-Going from one neighbour's property into another is unpleasant but can be difficult to resolve as it can be to do with the structure of the building.
+If this is going from one neighbour's property into another it can be unpleasant and difficult to resolve.
+This can sometimes be caused by the structure of the building.
 It is not advisable to block airbricks.
 If you have easy access to the floorboards you could lift them and see whether the mortar between the properties has broken up and given a through path.
-If so you could repair it.
-It may help if you are already carrying out home improvements to lay underlay and a hard floor as this can provide a virtually impenetrable surface which the smoke can't seep through.
+If so, you could repair it.
+It may help, if you are already carrying out home improvements, to lay underlay and a hard floor.
+This can provide a virtually impenetrable surface which the smoke can't seep through.

 Unfortunately not everyone cleans up after their dog.
-If you have a neighbour who doesn't clean up after their dog and it's causing an odour problem speak to them first.
+Speak to your neighbour in the first instance if they're not cleaning up after their dog and it's causing an odour.
 If this doesn't have the desired effect you will need to be prepared to give us your details and the address that is causing the problem.

-Waste should be cleared up at least once a day and double bagged, then it can be disposed of with your household rubbish.
+Waste should be cleared up and double bagged, then it can be disposed of with your household rubbish.
 Preferably don't leave dogs out to use hard surfaces such as paving slabs or concrete as a toilet.
 Concrete soaks up the urine and it can be very difficult to get rid of the smell without the use of very strong chemicals.

 Position manure heaps away from any neighbouring properties.
 Deal with any odour complaints quickly.
 Manure heaps can become extremely hot and this may lead to the heap starting to burn.
 The smoke from this may cause a nuisance to your neighbours.
 The heap should not be allowed to become too large and unmanageable.